abcotvdata/mental_health_shortage/README.md

 Some key findings from the analysis:

 -- There are 570 U.S. counties with zero mental health providers and 79% of those are rural.
-Nebraska (49.5%), North Dakota (49.1%) and South Dakota (47%) have the most counties with 0 providers.
+Nebraska (49.5%), North Dakota (49.1%) and South Dakota (47%) have the highest percentage of counties with 0 providers

 -- Rural counties tend to have fewer providers per 100K residents, while urban counties tend to have more.